-Summer is coming, oh happy days.
-Not so happy though when all the gorgeous strappy/strapless/one-shouldered tops hit the stores and my strapless bra is not doing its job properly.
-I HATE seeing bra straps under strappy camisole tops, it doesn’t matter how pretty the bra is, it does not scream “classy” to me.
+Summer is coming, oh good days.
+Not so good though when all the gorgeous strappy/strapless/one-shouldered tops hit the stores and my strapless bra is not doing its job properly.
+I HATE seeing bra straps under strappy camisole tops, it doesn’t matter how pretty the bra is.
+Also, it does not scream “classy” to me.
 In general, learning how to find and how to wear a strapless bra is most definitely trial and error.

 When you try it on, do a little jiggling around and see if it stays put.
 Nothing round with a little changing room boogie!